deepakjois/book/first-edition/src/README.md

 There are two editions of "The Rust Programming Language", this being the first edition.

-The [second edition][second-edition] is a complete re-write.
+The [second edition][../second-edition] is a complete re-write.
 It is still under construction, though it is far enough along to learn most of Rust.
 We suggest reading the second edition and then checking out the first edition later to pick up some of the more esoteric parts of the language.